 How Does Ergonomics Intersect With Mental Health Concerns in the Construction Industry?

 Ergonomic stressors can wreak havoc on your mental health in construction.
-By integrating mental wellness strategies, you’re not just reducing physical strain but also improving cognitive well-being, combating anxiety and stress overload.
+By integrating mental wellness strategies, you’re not just reducing physical strain but also improving cognitive well-being, and combating anxiety and stress overload.

 Can Ergonomics Improve Efficiency and Productivity in Construction Work Aside From Preventing Injuries?

-Absolutely, ergonomics can boost efficiency and productivity in construction.
+Ergonomics can boost efficiency and productivity in construction.
 The benefits of ergonomic equipment include less fatigue and higher output.
 Ergonomic design impacts work by facilitating better posture and movement, further enhancing productivity.